MSc Botany Syllabus

 Bryophytes, Pteridophytes and Gymnosperms

 Bryophyta is the most primitive class which has a dependent flagellated sperm and sporophyte and is suitable for fertilization and dependent on an external water medium.
 Pteridophytes are a class of fern plants and are of higher order composed of an independent sporophyte.
-Gymnosperms are nonflowering seed-bearing plants which get adapted to terrestrial environments to survive in harsh weather conditions.
+Gymnosperms are nonflowering seed-bearing plants that adapt to terrestrial environments to survive in harsh weather conditions.

 Mycology and Plant Pathology

 Mycology is defined as the study of fungi, and how they interact in different environments as well as with other organisms.
 Moreover, Plant Pathology is the science of plant diseases.
-Mycology and Plant Pathology are an incremental part of the MSc Botany syllabus as one focuses on the structural and behavioural aspects of fungi while the other narrows down on the several features, factors and causes of diseases in plants and the methods of managing and controlling plant diseases.
+Mycology and Plant Pathology is an incremental part of the MSc Botany syllabus as one focuses on the structural and behavioral aspects of fungi while the other narrows down on the several features, factors, and causes of diseases in plants and the methods of managing and controlling plant diseases.

-In MSc Botany Syllabus, students studies about plant pathology which covers various aspects, factors and causes of diseases in plants and what are the methods of managing and controlling plant diseases.
+In the MSc Botany Syllabus, students study plant pathology which covers various aspects, factors, and causes of diseases in plants and what are the methods of managing and controlling plant diseases.

 Palaeobotany and Palynology